4.57 from 53 votes

 Recipe Variations

-• Dairy-free – Use mayonnaise or a dairy-free Greek yogurt.
+• Dairy-free: Use mayonnaise or a dairy-free Greek yogurt.
 I personally like using coconut milk yogurt when I need a dairy-free option.
 It’s thick like Greek yogurt and works great.
+You can also try my vegan broccoli salad.

 How to Make Broccoli Salad

-Create dressing: In a large bowl, whisk together yogurt, honey, maple syrup, salt and pepper.
+Step 2: Create dressing.
+In a large bowl, whisk together yogurt, honey, maple syrup, salt and pepper.

-Cover and chill: Cover container and chill in the fridge.
+Step 4: Cover and chill.
+Cover container and chill in the fridge.
 Let sit for at least 3-4 hours before serving.
 Overnight works great too as this salad tastes better after it has had time to sit.

 Recipe Tips